samrood/game_season/README.md

 ## Recommendation on Game Release Season
-My overall objective of this prpject was to be able to recommend the best time of year to a relase in order to obtain the best revenue by looking at the relese dates and revenues of similar games.
+My overall objective of this project was to be able to recommend the best time of year to a release in order to obtain the best revenue by looking at the release dates and revenues of similar games.

 ## Data Collecting and Cleaning - noteboook